jsubirat/CourseProjectGettingAndCleaningData/README.md

 4) Appropriately labels the data set with descriptive variable names.
 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+All this functionality has been implemented in the R file named "run_analysis.R".

 ## Implementation